-Before this offering, there was no established public market for our Ordinary Shares, and while we intend to apply for approval to have our Ordinary Shares listed on the [NYSE/Nasdaq Capital Market], we cannot assure you that a liquid trading market for the Ordinary Shares will develop or be sustained after this offering.
-Future sales of substantial amounts of our Ordinary Shares in the public markets after this offering, or the perception that such sales may occur, could adversely affect market prices prevailing from time to time.
+Before this offering, there was no established public market for our Ordinary Shares, and while we intend to apply for approval to have our Class A Ordinary Shares listed on the [NYSE/Nasdaq Capital Market], we cannot assure you that a liquid trading market for the Class A Ordinary Shares will develop or be sustained after this offering.
+Future sales of substantial amounts of our Class A Ordinary Shares in the public markets after this offering, or the perception that such sales may occur, could adversely affect market prices prevailing from time to time.
 As described below, only a limited number of our Ordinary Shares currently outstanding will be available for sale immediately after this offering due to contractual and legal restrictions on resale.
-Nevertheless, after these restrictions lapse, future sales of substantial amounts of our Ordinary Shares, including Ordinary Shares issued upon exercise of outstanding options, in the public market in the United States, or the possibility of such sales, could negatively affect the market price in the United States of our Ordinary Shares and our ability to raise equity capital in the future.
+Nevertheless, after these restrictions lapse, future sales of substantial amounts of our Ordinary Shares, including Ordinary Shares issued upon exercise of outstanding options, in the public market in the United States, or the possibility of such sales, could negatively affect the market price in the United States of our Class A Ordinary Shares and our ability to raise equity capital in the future.

-Upon the closing of this offering, we will have [] outstanding Ordinary Shares, assuming no exercise of the underwriters' over-allotment option.
-Of that amount, [] Ordinary Shares will be publicly held by investors participating in this offering, and [] Ordinary Shares will be held by our existing shareholders, some of whom may be our "affiliates" as that term is defined in Rule 144 under the Securities Act.
+Upon the closing of this offering, we will have [ ] outstanding Ordinary Shares, including [ ] Class A Ordinary Shares and [ ] Class B Ordinary Shares, assuming no exercise of the underwriters' over-allotment option.
+Of that amount, [ ] Class A Ordinary Shares will be publicly held by investors participating in this offering, and [ ] Class A Ordinary Shares and [ ] Class B Ordinary Shares will be held by our existing shareholders, some of whom may be our "affiliates" as that term is defined in Rule 144 under the Securities Act.
 As defined in Rule 144, an "affiliate" of an issuer is a person that directly, or indirectly through one or more intermediaries, controls, or is controlled by, or is under common control with, the issuer.

-All of the Ordinary Shares sold in this offering will be freely transferable by persons other than our "affiliates" in the United States without restriction or further registration under the Securities Act.
+All of the Class A Ordinary Shares sold in this offering will be freely transferable by persons other than our "affiliates" in the United States without restriction or further registration under the Securities Act.